guillaume-haerinck/imac-c-gimp/doc/api/ppm_8c.md

 **Note:**

-You must free the img data yourself.
+You must call img\_delete once your done with the image